isuckatcs/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/true-macro.rst

     #endif
     }

-The check also offers fix-it hints.
+The check identifies such cases, when ``true`` is used without being defined first and also offers fix-its in some cases.